Doctoral Studies at HNEE

 Cooperative doctorates at the HNEE

-As HNEE, we have concluded an agreement with the → LEUPHANA University of Lüneburg on a cooperative doctoral programme.
-The two universities are jointly running a → co-operative research training group on the topic of biodiversity-shaping land use in biosphere reserves.
-A cooperative doctorate is also possible with other universities at HNE Eberswalde.
+HNEE has established an agreement with → LEUPHANA University of Lüneburg to offer cooperative doctoral programmes.
+Together, the two universities run a → co-operative research training group on biodiversity-focused land use in biosphere reserves.
+Cooperative doctorates are also possible in partnership with other universities.

-Six doctorates have already been successfully completed in the cooperative procedure between HNEE and Leuphana.
-In 2024 alone, five doctoral projects from the BRI Graduate Programme were completed summa cum laude and magna cum laude.
-Congratulations on these successes to: Dr Martin Balaš, Dr Caroline Hélène Dabard, Dr Charlotte Gohr, Dr Fabio Weiß and Dr Jenny Hammerich!
+To date, six doctorates have been successfully completed through the cooperative programme with Leuphana.
+In 2024 alone, five doctoral projects within the BRI Graduate Programme were awarded summa cum laude and magna cum laude.
+Congratulations to Dr Martin Balaš, Dr Caroline Hélène Dabard, Dr Charlotte Gohr, Dr Fabio Weiß and Dr Jenny Hammerich on these achievements.

-You can find out more about the topics and work in the → press release.
+Further information on the research topics and projects can be found in the → press release.

 Financial support

-Since 2021, the →Professorial Programme III at HNEE has been funding doctoral positions and scholarships as well as material resources for female researchers in the doctoral and postdoctoral phase.
-Grants in kind within this framework can be applied for on an ongoing basis.
-Nadine Herold(Gleichstellung@hnee.de) will be happy to answer any questions you may have.
+Since 2021, the → Professorial Programme III at HNEE has provided funding for doctoral positions, scholarships, and material resources for female researchers in the doctoral and postdoctoral phases.
+Grants in kind can be applied for on an ongoing basis.
+For further information, please contact Jenny Pöller (Gleichstellung(at)hnee.de)

-To support doctoral candidates, we offer events on doctoral topics as well as workshops on selected subject areas that accompany a doctorate.
+To support doctoral candidates, we offer events on doctoral topics as well as workshops in selected subject areas that accompany a doctorate.

-In cooperation with → InnoWest, Brandenburg's universities of applied sciences invite you to the research and doctoral colloquium four times a semester.
-This takes place online.
+In cooperation with → InnoWest, Brandenburg’s universities of applied sciences hold the Research and Doctoral Colloquium online four times per semester.
 Prior registration is not required.
-Information on dates and topics can be found on the → project website of the research and doctoral colloquium.
+Information on dates and topics is available on the → project website of the Research and Doctoral Colloquium.

-The → Career Service and the → Start-up Centre are also available to our doctoral students.
+The → Career Service and the → Start-up Center are also available to our doctoral students.

 FAQ on doctoral studies at the HNEE

-- Check the current doctoral regulations to see whether you fulfil the requirements for a doctorate.
-HNEE does not yet have doctoral degree regulations.
-The doctoral degree regulations of the cooperating university therefore apply.
+- Check the doctoral regulations: Confirm whether you meet the requirements for a doctorate.
+HNEE does not yet have its own doctoral regulations, so the regulations of the cooperating university apply

-- A possible topic, a research question or a set of topics: Important questions: Is the topic specific enough for a dissertation?
-If not, narrow down your topic.
+- Identify a potential topic, research question, or area of focus.
+Important questions to consider: Is the topic specific enough for a dissertation?
+If not, refine it.
 Are you enthusiastic about the topic?
-Does it make sense?
-Are there any research gaps?
-Does the topic suit you professionally?
+Is it meaningful?
+Are there research gaps?
+Does the topic suit your professional profile?

-- Supervision at HNEE and at a university: This should preferably be a person with a strong research background in the topic or subject with a professorship.
+- Find supervision at HNEE and at the cooperating university.
+Ideally, this should be a person with a strong research background in your subject or topic, preferably holding a professorship.

-- Discuss the topic and the research gap of your thesis with both supervisors.
-Then write an initial synopsis for your dissertation.
-This is where you work out the current status of your research and your research plan and timetable.
-You can find tips here, for example.
+- Develop a research plan: Discuss your topic and the identified research gap with both supervisors.
+Then prepare an initial synopsis for your dissertation.
+This should outline the current state of research, your planned approach, and a timetable.
+Tips and guidance can be found, for example, → here.

-The topic must suit you, but you must also fit the topic.
-In other words, ideally you already have expertise in the topic (e.g. from your thesis or Master's dissertation) and are highly motivated to research something that has interested you for a long time.
-For project positions, it is a good idea to choose a topic that is also related to the project so that there are synergy effects.
-Sometimes the supervisors also assign topics that interest you.
-In this case, you should check whether you find the topic so exciting and meaningful that you will enjoy it for several years.
+Your topic should be a good fit for you, but you should also be a good fit for the topic.
+Ideally, you already have some expertise in the area (for example from your thesis or Master’s dissertation) and are highly motivated to explore a question that has interested you for some time.
+For project-based positions, it is advisable to choose a topic that is related to the project so that synergy effects can arise.
+Occasionally, supervisors may propose topics that align with your interests.
+In such cases, you should consider whether the topic excites and motivates you enough to sustain your research over several years.

-In principle, there are positions specifically for doctoral candidates, project positions and scholarships.
-It is less advisable to have an external job or a budget position alongside your doctorate (if these have nothing to do with your doctorate).
-Please also bear in mind that experiments, travelling to conferences and practice partners may involve costs.
+In principle, funding can come from positions specifically for doctoral candidates, project positions, or scholarships.
+It is generally less advisable to hold an external job or a budgeted position alongside your doctorate if it is unrelated to your research.
+Please also bear in mind that experiments, conference travel, and collaboration with practice partners may involve additional costs.

 HNEE publishes qualification positions in the area of → Working at HNEE.

-You may already know potential supervisors from your Bachelor's or Master's degree course who fit the topic and subject area.
-If you have a project position, people from the project may also be suitable supervisors.
-You can also look at all the → research projects at HNEE independently of a position and find a suitable supervisor.
+You may already know potential supervisors from your Bachelor’s or Master’s studies who are a good fit for your topic and subject area.
+If you hold a project position, colleagues from the project may also be suitable supervisors.
+Alternatively, you can explore all → research projects at HNEE independently of any position to identify a potential supervisor.

-Find out which universities your university already cooperates with, as the formalities have usually already been clarified there.
-HNEE already has a cooperation agreement with → Leuphana University in Lüneburg, Faculty of Sustainability.
+Start by finding out which universities your university already cooperates with, as formal arrangements are usually already in place.
+HNEE, for example, has a cooperation agreement with the → Leuphana University in Lüneburg, Faculty of Sustainability.

-However, if you have a "new" university in mind, get support from both supervisors (HNEE and UNI) and central institutions to establish the cooperation.
-Remain friendly and patient.
-Everyone who does a cooperative doctorate there after you owes you something.
-You are doing pioneering work.
+If you have a “new” university in mind, seek support from both supervisors (HNEE and the partner university) and from central administrative units to help establish the cooperation.
+Stay friendly and patient — you’ll be paving the way for future doctoral candidates.
+This is pioneering work.

-In the case of a cooperative doctorate, you must consult the university's doctoral regulations with regard to admission rules.
+For a cooperative doctorate, you must refer to the doctoral regulations of the partner university to check the admission requirements.

-Check what added value the university supervision and HNEE offer you: e.g. infrastructure, access to literature and papers, research groups and networks, financial and other offers for doctoral candidates and make use of them.
+Consider the added value that both your university supervisor and HNEE can offer you: e.g. infrastructure, access to literature and databases, research groups and networks, as well as financial or other support for doctoral candidates.
+Make full use of these opportunities.

-Realistically plan regular trips to the university supervisor (in terms of time and money, e.g. twice a year) and include these meetings in your supervision agreement.
+Plan regular visits to your university supervisor realistically — in terms of both time and funding (for example, twice a year) and record these meetings in your supervision agreement.

-Be the link between the carers and therefore also between the institutions.
+Act as a link between your supervisors and, by extension, between the two institutions.
 Communicate transparently and proactively.
-Always record the current status and the respective agreements in an e-mail, e.g. after meetings.
-A regular meeting with both carers (also online, e.g. once a year) ensures that everyone is on the same page and knows how things are progressing.
+After each meeting, summarise the current status and agreements in an email.
+A regular meeting with both supervisors (also online, for example once a year) helps to ensure that everyone remains up to date and aligned.